jbullers/ramblings.blog/content/md/posts/2023-09-10-why-clojure.md

 ### Immutability Baked In
 One core design decision Clojure makes is to make immutability a first class concept that underpins its entire suite of data types.
 Strings?
 Immutable.
 Vectors?
 Immutable.
 Maps?
 You guessed it: immutable.
 Functions that transform a data structure, such as by adding a new element, do so by returning the result of the transformation, rather than mutating the data structure in-place.

 Why is this interesting?
-Because so much I've what I've learned about defensive programming in Java, even without thinking about the complexities of multi-threading, becomes irrelevant.
+Because so much of what I've learned about defensive programming in Java, even without thinking about the complexities of multi-threading, becomes irrelevant.
 Here's a simple example of some Java code that I might write:
 ```java
 // This is Java code
 record Recipe(String name,